 However, Fecal Microbiota Transplant MT might not be main-stream knowledge in all parts of the US, even though Huffington Post has covered this procedure.
 (Likewise, we have “poo” emogies with that look like ice cream.)

 No, Fecal Transplants certainly are not polite dinner conversation.
 The process is actually happening in FMT is that well-processed feces from screened donors is transplanted.
 The feces is taken from a person with healthy gut bacteria.
 It is then implanted into a person with a severe digestive problem such as Clostridium Difficile.

 Let’s look at a little historical data behind this disturbing treatment.
 We want you to know this is not a new idea.

 We take you to China, 1700 years ago.
 An ancient Chinese scientist in the fourth century is treating diarrhea patients.
 His name was Ge Hong.
 He named his treatment Yellow Soup.
-He might have had the right idea because he was basically trying to find a way to get healthy stuff into sick people.
-“However, The “soup” was administered orally, possibly accounting for the failure of the technique to become widely known.”
+This scientist might have had the right idea.
+He was basically trying to find a way to get healthy stuff into sick people.
+“However, The “soup” was administered orally.
+This possibly accounts for the failure of the technique to become widely known.”
 That’s right.
 We believe people figured out his recipe.
 And they simply could not stomach his Yellow Soup Cure.
 In fact, considering the connotations of feces and filth, perhaps Ge Hong was fortunate he was not burned at the stake.

 History ignores the entire idea until 1958.
-At that time, Eiseman and his team reported success with fecal implantation through the use of retention enemas.
+At that time, Eiseman and his team reported success with fecal implantation.
+This was accomplished through the use of retention enemas.